tnmsoft/betadocs/_docs/configuration/setup-a-datasource.md

 Click ![](/assets/images/addround.png) to add a data source.
 Enter a friendly name (the name you want displayed in {{ site.app_name }}) and choose the desired DSN from the drop-down list. {{ site.app_name }} needs the user name and password to access this database (this is the database user name and password, not your Windows or other application user name and password), so enter those in the text boxes provided.

-> @icon-info-circle The password is encrypted when it's stored in {{ site.app_name }}'s system files, so you don't have to worry about compromising your password.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> The password is encrypted when it's stored in {{ site.app_name }}'s system files, so you don't have to worry about compromising your password.

-> @icon-info-circle If you are accessing the IBM iSeries Db2 ODBC driver, be sure to configure your DSN to convert binary data to text on the Translation page of the ODBC setup dialog.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> If you are accessing the IBM iSeries Db2 ODBC driver, be sure to configure your DSN to convert binary data to text on the Translation page of the ODBC setup dialog.
 {% endif %}

 Click the Test button to make sure the settings are correct; you will see a message that the test succeeded or failed.
 Once it succeeds, click ![](/assets/images/savestyles.png) to save the data source.
 Click ![](/assets/images/deleteicon.png) to remove the data source.
 You can add as many data sources as you wish.
 Click Finish to exit the Setup Wizard.